Which of the following best describes the primary focus of microb... | Study Prep in Pearson+

 1

-Step 3: Compare the options given in the problem.
-The first option mentions the study of organisms too small to be seen with the naked eye, which aligns with the definition of microbiology.
+Step 3: Compare the options given: animal behavior, chemical reactions in living organisms, human organ structure and function, and organisms too small to be seen without a microscope.

-Step 4: Evaluate the other options.
-The study of animal behavior relates to ethology, geological formations relate to geology, and plant physiology relates to botany, none of which are the primary focus of microbiology.
+Step 4: Identify that the study of animal behavior and human organ structure are fields related to zoology and anatomy/physiology, respectively, while chemical reactions in living organisms fall under biochemistry.

-Step 5: Conclude that the best description of microbiology is the study of organisms too small to be seen with the naked eye.
+Step 5: Conclude that the primary focus of microbiology is the study of organisms too small to be seen without a microscope, such as bacteria, viruses, fungi, and protozoa.

 Watch next